Azure-Samples/azure-sql-db-developers-workshop/docs/11-sql-bindings.md

 1. If you didn't already, **save the file**.

+1. In the terminal run the following code: `dotnet add package Newtonsoft.Json` to make sure the needed Newtonsoft.Json is installed.

 ### Testing the trigger

 1. Now that the function code is done, we need to provide it a value for the `connection-string` Azure Function setting.
 If you remember, back in the `.env` in the root directory,